10 Financial Planning Questions Answered

 KN: Our financial health and strength is just as important as our mental, emotional, and physical health and strength.
 Taking time to better understand and empower yourself financially can be the backbone to creating the freedom, flexibility, and peace of mind you desire for your future.
 Having a strong, stable foundation for your finances is the easiest way to create a bright future in all other arenas of your life.

-P: What are the basics of components of a solid financial plan?
+P: What are the basic components of a solid financial plan?

 P: What's a common misconception about financial planning?
 Why is it wrong?